-The "one-eyed" view is a negative view of ourselves, our day, our future and of our world which leads to depression and low self-esteem.
-Generally it is learned when we are growing up in our families.
+The "one-eyed" view is a negative view of ourselves, our day, our future, and of our world which leads to depression and low self-esteem.
+Generally, it is learned when we are growing up in our families.
 Because it is learned, it can be changed.
 The negative view is a narrow view that leaves out the positive.
-The "one-eyed view" is only one of 7 causes of depression. #changedepression
+The "one-eyed view" is only one of the 7 causes of depression. #changedepression

 Changing your negative view to include the positive one

 Take a moment several times a day to notice something to be grateful for in your life and the world.
 Use the driving time, waiting in line at the grocery, any time when you can catch a moment, and time at the end of the day.
 Do it out loud with your children in the car and have them do it, do it at the dinner table, and always do it at the end of the day and before you go to sleep.
 You will incorporate this practice into your daily routine always from now on.
 You will become more adept at noticing things throughout your day as your mind makes this a new habit.